soufiand1/Web/README.md

 ## GildedSpaces

-This app was created using https://getmocha.com.
+This app was created using
 Need help or want to join the community?
-Join our [Discord](https://discord.gg/shDEGBSe2d).

 To run the devserver:
 ```